marcus-josendal/Nettbureau/README.md

 GMAIL_PASSWORD=?
 ````

-The backend runs on port `8081`, so make sure you dont have anything else running at that port.
+The backend runs on port `8081`, so make sure you don't have anything else running at that port.
-Now you can build and run the backend by running `yarn start:backend` from the root folder.
+First build the backend by running `yarn build:backend` from root, then run `yarn start:backend`, also
+from root.

 ### 3. Running the frontend

+It's important that you have run `yarn build:backend` before you run the Frontend.
+When you are building
+the backend, you are also building the files that the frontend and backend have in common.
 ````
 yarn start:frontend
 ````